Firebrand tours to the Galaxy

 'So long,' Steve said as he stepped back into the door and rejoined the ground forces.

-Back at the factory, Steve assembled the teams equipped them with Fearnaught suits and started picking off the Greenies.
+Back at the factory, Steve assembled the teams, then equipped them with Fearnaught suits and started picking off the Greenies.
 This task was carried out by setting several doors behind each group stepping through stunning, disarming and handcuffing as they went.
 By using the gate videos and access via a parallel world, Steve's teams soon disabled the Fornoon soldiers, before they knew what hit them.
 While this was happening, the skies lit up with flares as the two fleets engaged, the Fornoon fleet soon realising that the jig was up and they started to retreat.

 'You are under arrest for invading a peaceful planet, as are the leaders of this country for fomenting terror worldwide,' Steve announced, 'Take them away.'

 Steve then contacted Elysium to have his ship return to Earth and pick him up.
-He transferred to the Moon factory; a shuttle could take him to the Red so his involvement wouldn’t be noted.
+He transferred to the Moon factory; where a shuttle could take him to the Red so his involvement wouldn’t be noted.
 Rham's men were credited with the advanced equipment to avoid pointing at the Firebrand factory.
 Senior had been able to remain anonymous because he had used a dreadnought suit with a blanked face screen.

 While waiting for his ship, Steve helped Anne restart the factory and hire extra workers to accelerate the shield and weapons production; he received a signal from Admiral Rham outlining the outcomes on the interstellar scene.
 The court ruled that Captain Roos and her crew were following orders, so they were to be classified as prisoners of war and detained until repatriated by ships.
 Steve would not be called to testify, and the counter-complaint dismissed being a reasonable action.
 The Elysium fleet paraded their strength in the Fornoon system, and a Concord was signed listing Earth as a protected associate.

-'If they wanted to trade that was not the way to go about it, it would be years before anyone is silly enough to sign any piece of paper they have,' Admiral Rham had said.
+'If they wanted to trade that was not the way to go about it, it would be years before anyone is silly enough to sign any piece of paper they offer,' Admiral Rham had said.

 'That was an old trick settlers played on the natives, smart traders pointed to a distant land and offered to buy for a token amount.
-Since the native asked didn't own it and he just signed the parchment,' Steve related, 'Of course when the real owners objected they were hunted out.'
+Since the native being asked didn't own it and he just signed the parchment,' Steve related, 'Of course when the real owners objected they were hunted out.'

-'As they destroyed a sizable portion of military aircraft and missiles; our factories will be at maximum output to replace those with space capable craft with advanced shields and weapons,' Steve advised, 'Hopefully this doesn’t escalate into an arms race.'
+'As they destroyed a sizable portion of military aircraft and missiles; our factories will be at maximum output to replace those with space capable craft with advanced shields and weapons,' Steve said, 'Hopefully this doesn’t escalate into an arms race.'